michaelrsweet/mmd/testmmd.md

 This sentence contains *Emphasized Text*, **Bold Text**, and `Code Text` for testing the MMD parser.
 The `<mmd.h>` header file.

+This sentence contains _Emphasized Text_, __Bold Text__, and
+~~Strikethrough Text~~ for testing the MMD parser.

+All work and no play makes Johnny a dull boy.
+All work and no play makes Johnny a dull boy.
+All work and no play makes Johnny a dull boy.

+All work and no play makes Johnny a dull boy.
+All work and no play makes Johnny a dull boy.
+All work and no play makes Johnny a dull boy.

 \(Escaped Parenthesis)

 \(*Emphasized Parenthesis*)